mrab72/tech-notes/rust/rust.md

 ## Smart Pointers

+Smart Pointers own or manage resource lifetimes:
+Smart pointers like Box<T>, Rc<T>, and Arc<T> primarily focus on managing the ownership and lifetime of the data they point to, often handling memory deallocation or shared ownership.

+Lazy Types manage initialization:
+OnceCell and similar types are designed to ensure a value is initialized exactly once, on its first access, and then provide access to that initialized value.
+They are about controlled, single-assignment initialization rather than general resource management.

 ### `Box<T>` - Heap Allocation
 - Stores data on the heap
 - Stack stores pointer to heap data